jupyter-lsp/jupyterlab-lsp/JEP.md

 3. abstracting the communication layer between client and server so that different mechanisms can be used for such communication, for example:
    - custom, manually managed websocket between the client and jupyter server extension (existing solution),
    - websocket managed reusing the kernel comms (acting as a transparent proxy but reducing the number of dependencies since in the context of Jupyter the kernel comms are expected to be present either way), see the proposed implementation in [#278](https://github.com/krassowski/jupyterlab-lsp/pull/278)
-   - direct connection to a cloud service providing language intelligence as a service, e.g. [sourcegraph](https://about.sourcegraph.com/).
+   - direct connection to a cloud or self-hosted service providing language intelligence as a service, e.g. [sourcegraph](https://about.sourcegraph.com/)
+   - (potentially) in-client language servers, such a JSON Schema-aware language server to assist in configuration

 There are also smaller fires to put out in the current implementation which we believe do not warrant further discussion; however, we want to enumerate those to assure a potentially concerned reader that those topics are being looked at and considered a priority due to the immediate impact on user and/or developer experience:
 - reorganizing deeply nested code into shallower structure of multiple packages, one per each feature (with the current state of the repository in half a monorepo, half complex project being an annoyance to maintainers and contributors alike)
 - improving performance of completer and overall robustness of the features
 - enabling integration with other packages providing completion suggestions
-- enabling use of multiple LSP servers for a single server
+- enabling use of multiple LSP servers for a single document

 # Future possibilities